Back to blog

 3. Create Test Accounts For Authentication And Authorization

-4. Map The Checklist To OWASP Risk Areas
+4. Map The Checklist To OWASP, API, And Compliance Risk Areas

 5. Include Business-Critical Workflows, Not Just Technical Endpoints